nualagr/dargan-health-foods/TESTING.md

 &#9745; Provide visitors with information about the products, such as their ingredients/nutritional information (where applicable), so that they can make more informed choices when choosing their products.

-Each 'Product Details' page provides site visitors with a general description of the product.
+Each 'Product Details' page provides site visitors with a general description of that product.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-description-store-owner-mobile-device.png "Screenshot of a product description on a mobile device.")

 <br>

-If they user wishes to access more details, including the product ingredients and directions for consumption they have been rendered within the 'Details' accordion on the same page.
+If they user wishes to access more information, including the product ingredients and directions for consumption they can do so by opening the 'Details' accordion on the same page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-ingredients-store-owner-tablet-device.png "Screenshot of a product ingredients list on a tablet device.")